Device catalog¶

 The workflow:

-- Devices of the type get concrete bays stamped at creation.
+- Devices of the type get concrete bays stamped at creation, with any default modules already seated.

-- On the device page's Ports tab, Install… a module type into an empty bay — its interfaces appear on the device (and its faceplate) instantly.
+- On the device page's Hardware tab, Install… a module type into an empty bay — its interfaces appear on the device (and its faceplate) instantly.
 Remove takes exactly those interfaces away again.

 Module types have their own Faceplate tab — the same drag-and-drop